laravel/docs/blade.md

 <a name="blade-and-javascript-frameworks"></a>
 ### Blade & JavaScript Frameworks

-Since many JavaScript frameworks also use "curly" braces to indicate a given expression should be displayed in the browser, you may use the `@` symbol to inform the Blade rendering engine an expression should remain untouched.
-For example:

-    <h1>Laravel</h1>

-    Hello, @{{ name }}.

-In this example, the `@` symbol will be removed by Blade; however, `{{ name }}` expression will remain untouched by the Blade engine, allowing it to instead be rendered by your JavaScript framework.

-The `@` symbol may also be used to escape Blade directives:
+The `@` symbol may be used to escape Blade directives:

     {{-- Blade --}}
     @@json()